aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_analysis/index.md

 ## 1. Analyze the queries using EXPLAIN and PROFILE

 In this section, we are going to use the slow queries we captured in the previous sections and use them to investigate with the help of *EXPLAIN* and *PROFILE*.

-So far we have *3* *slow_query_log files and for the purpose of the lab, let’s use slow_query_log3. *You can also use *slow_query_log1* or *slow_query_log2* but you need to identify the *unique* queries across the logs*.
+So far we have *3 slow_query_log* files and for the purpose of the lab, let’s use *slow_query_log3*. *You can also use *slow_query_log1* or *slow_query_log2* but you need to identify the *unique* queries across the logs*.
 Once identified the slow query log file should contain the below queries.*

 For the purpose of the lab, lets call this as *slow_query_final.log*